Make it your rule, not a conjecture.

-What happens next?
-Time passes, number of users grow but the Sys “X” is very expensive (and hard) to scale up, because it is not scale-able.
+Time passes, a number of users grow but the Sys “X” is very expensive (and hard) to scale up, because it is not architected to be scale-able.
 And one of the F’s in 3QF is scalability.
 Sys X vendor (as an immediate consequence of not planning for resilience, yet another F of the 3QF’s ) experiences very high costs of maintaining the service this system provides.
-This is because they (by now) have to increase the necessary infrastructure size, to meet the users peaks in demand, for example.
-And this is one very short lived stop-gap measure.
-At that stage the Sys X vendor realizes, it can not keep up with the demand.
+This is because they (by now) have to increase the necessary infrastructure size, to meet the user’s peaks in demand, for example.
+And that is one very short-lived stop-gap measure.
+At that stage, the Sys X vendor realizes, it can not keep up with the demand.

 Simply system is not Architected to not-expand and users are fast to expand in numbers.
 Very soon, Sys X performance drops seriously and users are angry, and users are leaving.
 Paying visitors will always leave the party first.
 ROI inevitably suffers.
 That is the min ROI curve on the diagram.
 It is by now very difficult to keep Sys “X” in the business.

 While, in parallel, the other Sys “Z” was pricier to start with.
-Architects insisted on 3QF focus, from the day 0.
-But in this case they were listened to.
-Inevitably System “Z” was not that quick to the market as the competitors Sys “X”.
+Architects insisted on 3QF focus, from day 0.
+But in this case, they were listened to.
+Inevitably System “Z” was not that quick to the market as the competitor’s Sys “X”.

-Focus on 3QF and inevitable testing focus, were the imperatives.
+Focus on 3QF and inevitable testing focus were the imperatives.
 System “Z” was released later and it was also more expensive than “X”.
-ROI immediately dipped in a short run.
+ROI immediately dipped in the short run.
 But then people started talking as this System was obviously very fast and resilient, on its own and also when compared to competing Sys X.

 And all of a sudden Sys “Z” owners have arrived at the point where ROI curve started heading forever upwards.
 Since then System “Z” has grown even more and is still in the business, and still returning handsomely what was invested in it.